sujalmdhar/Telco-Churn-Prediction/README.md

 ## Reproduction Instructions
 - Clone this repository and install the required dependencies.
-- Visit Kaggle Telco Customer Churn Dataset and download the dataset (WA_Fn-UseC_-Telco-Customer-Churn.csv).
+- Visit Kaggle Telco Customer Churn Dataset and download the dataset (WA_Fn-UseC_-Telco-Customer-Churn.csv) or download it from my repository.
 - Run the Jupyter notebook or the Python script to reproduce the analysis.

 ## Results and Interpretation